mohammed786/mohammed16-05-2017/README.md

     class_enrolled:<class>
 }]
 ```
-2. Run the **que1.py** file by writing: following statement in cmd for windows or terminal in linux.
+2. Run the **que1.py** file by writing following statement in cmd for windows or terminal in linux.
 ```
 python que1.py
 ```